Ellariel/mango_hybit/README.md

 ## The multi-agent system explained
 The multi-agent system (MAS) is located in `mosaik_agents.py`.
 It contains the entry point for starting the MAS.
 Apart from the class `MosaikAgents` which implements [mosaik-high-level-api](https://mosaik.readthedocs.io/en/latest/mosaik-api/high-level.html), there is also a class `MosaikAgent` which supports the communication between mosaik and MAS itself.

-The MAS consists of multiple `CellAgent`'s (one for each simulated entity) and a central `ControllerAgent`.
+MAS consists of several `Agent`'s, one for each modeled entity and one for each modeled power cell.
 For simplicity, all agents run in the same mango container.

 The following diagram describes the message exchange between the agents during every mosaik step.